Jordan-Rudolph/Jordan-Rudolph.github.io/music.md

 # GoreCore

 GoreCore is an upcoming fps with a retro industrial aesthetic.
 I wrote the following track to acompany the Blacksmith boss fight, an all out chaotic brawl that serves as the first major roadblock for the player to overcome.
+The main combat sections begin at 1:07 and 3:19.

 <iframe width="100%" height="512" src="https://www.youtube.com/embed/qqp3aKtkScw?si=ElBej-l4aumPg-83" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>